mycod/learn/README.md

 # learn
 study record in my notebook
-you can refer them by comment
+---
-if any problem, contact me
+you can refer them by comment. if any problem, contact me